-The UMass Boston campus master plan and recent renovations of existing campus buildings, including the Healey Library, offer a unique opportunity to elevate the role of public architecture and how it adapts to the changing context of academia.
+The UMass Boston campus master plan and recent renovations of existing campus buildings, including the Healey Library, offered a unique opportunity to elevate the role of public architecture and how it adapts to the changing context of academia.
 By fostering dialogue among faculty, librarians, historians, and members from allied professions such as architects, engineers, contractors, along with the broader campus community and the general public.
-The symposium aims to create a dynamic, cross-disciplinary conversation among all participants on how we may celebrate, conserve, and provide stewardship for our modernist and brutalist buildings for now and in the future.
+The symposium aimed to create a dynamic, cross-disciplinary conversation among all participants on how we may celebrate, conserve, and provide stewardship for our modernist and brutalist buildings for now and in the future.

 Friday, October 24, 2025